asdc-s5/PathPlanningSystem/README.md

 # PathPlanningSystem

 ## Abstract
-In this work, an implementation of the probabilistic road maps algorithm has been carried out.
+In this work, an implementation of the probabilistic road maps algorithm presented by *Faverjon, Bernard and Pierre Tournassoud.* has been carried out.
 It is based on the work previously done in *Sakai, Atsushi et al*.
 From this work the architecture of the implementation and its implementation of the dijkstra algorithm for optimal path finding has been taken.

 ## Installation requirements
 This code only needs a python 3 installation and the libraries indicated in the header to work.